 Successful vendors prominently display the full statement of all their return and refund policies and ensure that those are written as clearly as possible to fully inform any consumer about how they can manage the return and refund process.

-Plus, considering that it costs five times as much to create a new customer as it does to retain an existing one, companies reduce the cumulative cost of returns and increase their customer retention numbers by providing a clear and convenient return policy for their customers.
+Considering that it costs five times as much to create a new customer as it does to retain an existing one, ecommerce sites reduce the total cost of returns and increase their customer retention numbers by providing a clear and convenient return policy for their customers.

-If you need help putting a comprehensive policy together or polishing up your existing one, browse our library of refund and return policy templates, or get professional assistance from start to finish using our refund and return policy generator.
+If you need help putting a comprehensive policy together or polishing up your existing one, download a free return policy template, or create a custom policy using our refund and return policy generator.